10 Super Star Scientists You’ve Never Heard Of (Hint: They’re Not Men)

-Right around that time Latin translations of Islamic and Greek medical texts were just starting to pelt the shores of Sicily and North Africa.
-Two places where both men and women were allowed to contribute to the medical renaissance taking place there.
+Right around that time Latin translations of Islamic and Greek medical texts were just starting to pelt the shores of Sicily and North Africa; two places where both men and women were allowed to contribute to the medical renaissance that took place there.

 In Salerno, you would have wanted to study under a certain, famous female physician named Trotula.